Communication, Rhetoric and the Literary Arts (CRLA)

 This colloquial Arabic course focuses on teaching the Jordanian Arabic dialect which is easily understood throughout the Levant region (Jordan, Syria, Lebanon, and Palestine).
 Unlike Modern Standard Arabic, this course focuses on practical conversational skills, everyday vocabulary, and cultural nuances specific to the Levant region, with the aim of enabling learners to communicate effectively in real-life situations in the Levant.

-Note: This course is designed for AY students who are new to the Arabic language, or who have only a cursory familiarity with the language along with students who finished three years of AFL Arabic.
-(Not Heritage students)
+Note: This course is designed for Arabic Year (AY) students who are new to the Arabic language, or who have only a cursory familiarity with the language along with students who finished three years of Arabic Language and Culture courses (not heritage students).

 CRLA-English